jup-ag/space-station/docs/9-temp/flash-swap.md

 **Scenario:** Your program is a TWAPP program.
 Users use your protocol to split up their large order of USDC -> SOL to multiple large orders.
 Hence, the users' USDC is likely stored in a program account which will then be used to swap to SOL periodically.

 Here's a minimal program instruction example:
+_(you will need to tweak the code according to your program for this example to work)_

 ```rust
 pub fn initiate_flash_swap(ctx: Context<InitiateFlashSwap>, borrow_amount: u64) -> Result<()> {